Introduction: Why a Unique Selling Proposition for Email Marketing Isn’t Optional

 ✅ Focus on the Customer, Not Just Your Offer

-Instead of saying “Our software is the most powerful,” reframe it to highlight the customer’s gain.
+Instead of saying “Our software is the most powerful,” re-frame it to highlight the customer’s gain.

 Example: